jonasantonelli/upcoming-movies/README.md

 # Architecture
 This solution was split into Front and Backend.
-The **business layer** was made using *Lumen* and *MVC* architecture to be able to separate the responsabilities, once it was necessary to abstract the access to the data, as they are being provided by **TMDb**.
-To get the data was used *Guzzle PHP Http Client*.
+The **business layer** was made using *Lumen* and *MVC* architecture to be able to separate the responsabilities, once it was necessary to abstract the access to the data, as they are being provided by **TMDb API**.
+To get the data it was used *Guzzle PHP Http Client*.
-In order to improve the User Experience was used caching techniques to not overload the *TMDb Service.*
+In order to improve the User Experience it was used caching techniques to don't overload the *TMDb Service.*

 The **presentation layer** was made using *ReactJS* and *Redux* to be able to better manage the application state.
 It was used *React Router* to manage the routes and navigation experience in app.

 ### Installing

-**API** requirements is here: https://lumen.laravel.com/docs
+**API** requirements are here: https://lumen.laravel.com/docs
 ```sh
 $ cd api
 $ php -S localhost:5150 -t public